 STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS PRIORITY ACTIONS PER 2006 MASTER PLAN Establish Downtown Mixed-Use Zoning District.
 1 Planning, Redevelopment COMPLETED (2007) Establish interim mixed-use evaluation criteria.
 1 Planning COMPLETED (2006) Establish mixed-use zoning districts.
 1 Planning, Engineering, Building Continue to implement mixed-use development using the adopted Mixed-Use Evaluation Criteria and monitor development patterns for need for additional Mixed-Use zoning districts.
 Staff and funding have not been available to take on the significant public process of adopting new zoning districts and associated standards.
 Develop Capital Improvements Program for Downtown enhancements.
 8.1c-Identify necessary streetscape enhancements and parking strategies to coincide with the potential reduction in lanes along Carson Street.
 1 Public Works, Planning, Business Development 2016: Carson Street improvements completed.
-Curry Street improvements designed and anticipated for construction in 2018.
-2017: Continue to plan improvements for side streets to tie in new improvements.
-Develop short-term and long-term parking strategies to accommodate future development.
+2018: Curry Street and east-west cross street improvements completed.
+Future: Develop short-term and long-term parking strategies to accommodate future development.
 3.2d-Establish sign controls for the Carson City Freeway corridor.
 1 Planning COMPLETED (2008) OTHER ACTIONS 5.6b-Continue to explore opportunities to establish a DBA, LID, and/or BID in Downtown to help pay for public infrastructure improvements and/or Downtown area marketing and events coordination.
 1 Business Development 2016: Downtown Neighborhood Improvement District (NID) established to pay for downtown maintenance.
-2017: Continue to work with NID, DBA and CVB on event and marketing strategies.
+2019: Continue to work with NID, DBA and CVB on event and marketing strategies.
+City staff will work on the formulation of Neighborhood Improvement District for the South Carson Street corridor to correspond with the timing of the completion of the South Carson Complete Streets Project.

 STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 5.6a-As part of a new mixed-use zoning district for Downtown, establish incentives (e.g., density bonuses, an expanded range of permitted uses, or reduced parking requirements) that complement existing redevelopment tools.
 1 Planning, Business Development COMPLETED (2007) 5.6e- Develop a Downtown Parking Strategy that identifies and recommends solutions to short and long-term parking deficiencies, and provides a basis for necessary zoning revisions.
 1 Planning, Business Development COMPLETED (2007) 2.2a-Remove barriers within existing residential zone districts to encourage the incorporation of a mix of housing types outside of the PUD process.
 (Including review of Engineering standards) 1 Planning, Engineering PUD/Common Open Space Revisions COMPLETE (2007) 1.4b-Update current cluster practices to ensure that the resulting density of the clustered development is consistent with the parcel's land use designation, the surrounding development pattern, and the level of roadway improvement which currently exist or will be required to be provided to the site.
 2 Planning COMPLETED (2007) 2.1d-Develop standards for mixed-use development to address compatibility issues.
 2 Planning, Engineering, Building Continue to implement mixed-use development using the adopted Mixed-Use Evaluation Criteria in the Master Plan and monitor development patterns for need for Mixed-Use zoning districts.
 2.2c- Include appropriate standards in the Carson City Municipal code for permitting and construction of attached or detached accessory dwelling units and that allow rental of the units.
 2 Planning Accessory dwelling standards revised in 2007; rental of guest dwellings is still prohibited.
+2018: Planning Commission had discussion and gave direction to staff regarding code amendments related to guest buildings.
+2019: Consider guest building regulation amendments to include allowing rental of guest buildings, with standards.